LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 :class:`ll.xist.ns.specials.ignore`.

 :class:`ll.xist.xfind.item` no longer handles slices.
-If you've used that functionality, you may now use slices on XFind operators, and materilize the result, i.e. replace ``xfind.slice(foo, 1, -1)`` with ``list(foo[1:-1])``, if ``foo`` is an XFind operator.
+If you've used that functionality, you may now use slices on XFind operators, and materialize the result, i.e. replace ``xfind.slice(foo, 1, -1)`` with ``list(foo[1:-1])``, if ``foo`` is an XFind operator.
 Otherwise you can use ``list(foo)[1:-1]``.